Study Abroad Guidance for Students Worldwide

 6. Plan Arrival and Integration

-Arrange accommodation, health insurance, and orientation.
-Connect with international student communities for support.
+Arrange accommodation, health insurance, orientation, and connect with international student communities for support.

 Study in USA πΊπΈ